sfu-discourse-lab/SOCC/README.md

 <b>expert_comments</b><br>
 Expert's free text comments on crowd's annotations.

-## SFU Appraisal corpus
+## <a name="negation"></a>SFU negation corpus

-The Appraisal annotations were performed using WebAnno.
+The negation annotations were performed using WebAnno.
 You can see [WebAnno server installation instructions](https://github.com/sfu-discourse-lab/WebAnno) on our GitHub page.
 The guidelines directory contains a full description of the annotation guidelines.
 The annotations are made available as a project in .tsv files from WebAnno.

-## SFU negation corpus
+## <a name="appraisal"></a>SFU Appraisal corpus

-The negation annotations were performed using WebAnno.
+The Appraisal annotations were performed using WebAnno.
 You can see [WebAnno server installation instructions](https://github.com/sfu-discourse-lab/WebAnno) on our GitHub page.
 The guidelines directory contains a full description of the annotation guidelines.
 The annotations are made available as a project in .tsv files from WebAnno.